GaloisInc/daedalus/pldi/README.md

 For more details on the Daedalus language, the tools, and a tutorial, please have a look at our [online documentation][3].

+The `daedalus` interpreter can render the parsed result in HTML form, where the parsed values are annotated with their position in the input.
+You can see an example of this like this:

+    > cd /PLDI
+    > daedalus run --traced-values --html               \
+        daedalus/formats/midi.ddl                       \
+        --input=inputs/confuta.midi > example.html

+This should generate a file called `example.html` that you can open with a browser and you should see the parsed document on the right.
+You can click on the various parts of the document and it should highlight the ranges in the input that contributed towards parsing that value.

 Running the Benchmarks
 ======================